Quote of the Day

 I have been reading about the safety hazards associated with traveling to Mars.
 One of the hazards is radiation.
 Since I know very little about the biological hazards associated with radiation, I have some learning to do.
 One of the ways I learn about a subject is to work through problems from the various online and library references that are available.
 During my investigation, I came across four excellent articles on the subject of radiation exposure from smoking tobacco.
+So, if being unlikely to get a decent life insurance policy wasn't enough to keep you from giving up tobacco then hopefully this revelation will do the trick!
 This simple example illustrates the basic calculation process.

 I will summarize the information here using a Fermi-type of analysis.
 As noted in the comments section, estimating the absorbed dose from the radiation activity level is never easy.
 My work here is very approximate, but does produce results in the same range as stated by the US National Institutes of Health.
 My overall objective is to build some tools to help me understand the effects that radiation in space and on Mars have on people.

 My post was motivated by the following information I encountered on the web:

 - New Times Article That Explains that Radiation is Always Present

 - Good blog post on the topic with an excellent comment by David Gillies